WildEyeConservation/TrapTagger/README.md

 In order to manage the access permissions of you admin users, you must create a user group.
 Here you will give your users access to a folder that matched their username into which they can upload images.

 - Go to the AWS IAM web console
-- Select 'user groups' on the left-hand menu
+- Select 'policies' on the left-hand menu
-- Click 'create group'
-- Give your user group a useful name, and save it for later
 - Select 'create policy'
 - Select the JSON editor and enter the following, replacing 'bucketName' with your bucket name:
 ```